MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 **accept <regexp pattern> [<keyword>]**

 keyword can be added to the **accept** option.
 The keyword is any one of the **filename** options.
-A message that matched against the accept regexp pattern, will have its remote_file plied this keyword option.
+A notification message that matched against the accept regexp pattern, will have its remote_file plied this keyword option.
 This keyword has priority over the preceeding **filename** one.

-The **regexp pattern** can be use to set directory parts if part of the message is put to parenthesis. **sr_sender** can use these parts to build the directory name.
+The **regexp pattern** can be use to set directory parts if part of the notification message is put to parenthesis. **sr_sender** can use these parts to build the directory name.
 The rst enclosed parenthesis strings will replace keyword **${0}** in the directory name... the second **${1}** etc.